jameshughes89/cs102/src/site/outline/outline.rst

 Summer 2026
 ===========

 This course is offered asynchronously.
-The course schedule can be found :doc:`here </outline/schedule>`.
+The course schedule can be found :ref:`here <label-outline-schedule>`